fossasia/eventyay-tickets/_sources/user/events/invoicing.rst.txt

     the header of the invoice.

 Invoice style
     This setting allows you to choose the design of your invoice.
-Additional designs can be added by pretix plugins.
+Additional designs can be added by eventyay plugins.

 Introductory text
     A free custom text that will be printed above the list of products on the invoice.